xMohammedAwad/generatePassword/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 - generate random passwords app from figma design.
-- used grid css and separate functions to be like a story.
+- used grid css and css variable.
+- separate functions to be like a story
 - toggle from dark theme to light theme .
 - first time to work with clipboard API